ocaml/ocaml.org/data/tutorials/rs_00_guidelines.md

 >
 > **Justification**: There is no way to make the pattern-matching
-> exhaustive if you use general de-structuring `let` bindings.
+> exhaustive if you use general destructuring `let` bindings.
 >

 ####  Sequence warnings and `let _ = ...`